megadose/facebook_totem/README.md

                 [--target TARGET] --output OUTPUT

-  -h, --help         show the help message and exit --mode MODE There are different modes: \n
+  -h, --help         show the help message and exit --mode MODE There are different modes:

 ​                              \- single : to get all ads on a page

 ​                             \- multi : to get the ads on different pages

 ​                             \- search : to search a page

-  --url URL          The url of the target page (single mode) --urls URLS        Csv file with the lists of the target urls (multi mode) --columns COLUMNS  The name of the column with the urls (multi mode) --target TARGET    Target name (search mode) --output OUTPUT    Name of the csv output file ( single and search mode )
+  --url URL          The url of the target page (single mode)
+  --urls URLS        Csv file with the lists of the target urls (multi mode)
+  --columns COLUMNS  The name of the column with the urls (multi mode)
+  --target TARGET    Target name (search mode)
+  --output OUTPUT    Name of the csv output file ( single and search mode )

 The output  is in the output folder, for the multi mode the name of the file is the name of the page + id of the page.

 # Usage of facebook_totem with python: